 Crevette has been trialling The Maths Factor, Carol Vorderman’s online Maths practice site for primary school aged children, and we decided to share our experience.

-Recent research and academic report shows that a ‘little and often’ approach to maths can boost progress.
-With this in mind, The Maths Factor has been hosting a ’30 Day Maths Challenge’ in September designed to encourage a little bit of maths practice every day – the key to building maths confidence and increasing attainment – and can be started here for £1 until 30 September.
+Recent research and academic report shows that a ‘little and often’ approach to maths can boost progress, the key to building maths confidence and increasing attainment – click here for more information.

 “Primary-aged children, who regularly completed 15 minute sessions on The Maths Factor, have demonstrated how Maths learning can accelerate dramatically.
 Those who completed an average of three or more sessions a week for 12 months saw their ‘Maths age’ advance by 19 months.
 That’s seven months of additional progress in the course of one year.”

 The Maths Factor adventure started before Crevette even tried the programme for the first time.
 As we signed in, he had to choose his own username and password.
 He was pretty excited as it was his first time doing that.

 Crevette’s first task was to choose his avatar.
 He went for a penguin and had a quick tour of The Maths Factor to understand the sequencing: video, warm-up, practice.

 Crevette found out about the rewards he will get when giving correct answers: correct answers count up as well as new games which will unlock when completing activities.